 Another disadvantage is the fact that ETFs trade like stocks.
 Although a ton of brokers today offer the commission free purchase of ETFs, you’ll more than likely pay a commission selling them.

-The success of an investors profile hinges on a ton of potential mental traps, an investor may find themselves buying and selling these ETFs too frequently, to the point where they are actually paying more to manage their portfolio of ETFs than they would be with mutual funds or individual stocks.
+The success of an investor profile hinges on a ton of potential mental traps, an investor may find themselves buying and selling these ETFs too frequently, to the point where they are actually paying more to manage their portfolio of ETFs than they would be with mutual funds or individual stocks.

 Let’s move on to stocks